mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Set the list of choices specified as a string with the elements separated by commas such as: Cheese,Fruit,Bacon,Radish.

+{:id="ListView.FontSize" .number} *FontSize*
+: Specifies the font size of the element's main text.

 {:id="ListView.FontSizeDetail" .number} *FontSizeDetail*
-: Specifies the `ListView` item's text font size
+: Specifies the font size of the element's detail text.

 {:id="ListView.FontTypeface" .text .do} *FontTypeface* : Specifies the label's text's font face as default, serif, sans